xiota/geany-preview/docs/Building-Meson.md

     The build system should display a notification for missing depends.
 Install them as needed.

-2. Open a terminal in a clean working directory.
+2. Open a terminal in a new empty working directory.

 3. Clone the repo.